-Crestline-Lake Arrowhead Water Agency (CLAWA) 2013 Water Quality Report
+Crestline-Lake Arrowhead Water Agency (CLAWA) 2015 Water Quality Report

-We are pleased to present CLAWA's Annual Water Quality Report for 2013.
+We are pleased to present CLAWA's Annual Water Quality Report for 2015.
 This report is designed to inform you about the quality of water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to protect your water supply.
 We are committed to ensuring the quality of your water.

-Last year, as in years past, your tap water met all EPA and State drinking Water health standards.
-CLAWA vigilantly safeguards its water supplies and once again we are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+Last year, as in years past, your tap water met all USEPA and State drinking Water health standards.
+CLAWA vigilantly safeguards its water supplies, and once again we are proud to report that our system did not violate any water quality standard.
 This brochure is a snapshot of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
 We are committed to providing you with information because informed customers are our best allies.

-Este informe contiene información muy importante sobre su agua potable.
+Este informe contiene información muy importante sobre su aqua potable.
 Tradúzcalo o hable con alguien que lo entienda bien.